Splunk® SOAR (On-premises)

 Manually converting a privileged deployment to an unprivileged deployment

-After you have upgraded to the 5.3.5 release of Splunk SOAR (On-premises), you can convert your privileged deployment to unprivileged one at any time.
+After you have upgraded to the 5.3.5 release of Splunk SOAR (On-premises), you can convert your privileged deployment to unprivileged one.
 The tool works for single instances or clusters.

 Converting a privileged Splunk SOAR (On-premises) deployment to an unprivileged deployment cannot be undone.
 Make sure you are ready to convert before running the running the conversion tool.